18 Key Data Analyst Skills To Get You Hired in 2023

-A data analyst retrieves, organizes and analyzes information to help a company improve production, efficiency or another valuable aspect of the business's operations.
+A data analyst retrieves, organizes and analyzes information to help a company improve production, efficiency or another valuable aspect of its operations.
 Data analysts work in all industries, from retail to academia.
 Often, they use the data they gather to create reports that summarize patterns and offer solutions to stakeholders in the form of updated systems, procedures or protocols.
 Companies use data analysts specifically to improve outcomes like productivity or profits or to understand employee or customer needs.

 Common responsibilities for data analysts include:

-- Finding patterns
+Finding patterns in data

-- Collaborating with stakeholders
+Collaborating with stakeholders

-- Presenting their findings
+Presenting their findings

 What skills does a data analyst need?